 Jack, at a loss of what else to do, wrapped his own arms around his girls.
 Nestling his chin on his daughters hair, he expected the annoyed scoff that Jazz usually gave him for his 'chin noogies', but it never came.
 Neither Fenton woman pushed him away though, so Jack considered it progress.

 Finally, after an age of rocking and sobbing, Maddie's muffled words escaped through strands of Jazz's hair.

 "Where is he?
 W-where'd he go, where'd he go?"

 A deep chill coursed through Jack's veins, Danny?
 Had something happened to Danny?
 Jack pulled away, a million questions thrumming through his mind.

 What happened?
 Was he missing?
 Was he hurt?
-Had he run away, been kidnapped, been kill- no. Jack shook his head violently, running a hand through the shorts strands of his thick hair.
+Had he run away, been kidnapped, been kill- no. Jack shook his head violently, running a hand through the shorts strands of his thick hair and gripping tight.
 No he couldn't be.
 He couldn't be he couldn't be.

 Jack's mouth was on the verge of catching up to his brain, multiple questions bubbled at his lips when he heard a voice echo down the stairs.

 Jack took a steadying breath and grasped at the counter for support, relief flooding his body as his son rounded the corner and came into view.
 Danny was fine, Danny was safe.
 He had been fretting over absolutely nothing.